 3. People have been living in the Arctic for a really long time

 The Arctic Inuit culture is world-renowned and you probably know that people have been living in the Arctic region for thousands of years.
 But did you know that it could be as much as 45,000 years?!
 After a recent grisly find, scientists have concluded that Neanderthals were hunting mammoths here much earlier than previously thought.

-Fishing is the Arctic’s second-biggest earner.
+It is a well-known fact that fishing is the Arctic’s second-biggest earner, focus fishing gathered some of the most elitest tips specific of Artic fisherman.
 Considering this was the main activity of the region during the 17th, 18th and 19th centuries, it’s certainly not all that surprising.
 The Bering, Greenland and Barents Sea are the most exploited and, in Greenland alone, fish and shrimp exports are a pivotal part of the economy.
 Given the threat of over-exploitation of Antarctic waters, the region has seen a colossal evolution in its marine life ecosystems, with new fish moving in as others’ numbers are depleted.
 The long-term repercussions of this are anyone’s guess.
 In 2017, however, nine of the world’s major fishing players came to an agreement along with the European Union, effectively imposing a moratorium on free-for-all Arctic fishing until 2033.
 The historic agreement aims to protect 3 million square kilometres of the Central Arctic Ocean from the threat of unregulated fishing.
 This is a new oceanic area which has only recently become accessible due to global warming.